rebeam-org-zz/pandocker/README.md

 4. `--lua-filter /filters/graphviz.lua` - use a LUA filter in the container that provides graphviz diagrams as SVG in html files, embedded PDF in latex (e.g. when producing PDF files), and 300-dpi PNG images in other formats (e.g. docx).

+5. `--lua-filter /filters/rfc8174.lua` -  use a LUA filter in the container that styles RFC8174 phrases, see `example.md` for details.

-5. `-H /styles/default-styles-header.html` - include the default CSS styles built into the container in html output, where they are embedded as a script tag.
+6. `-H /styles/default-styles-header.html` - include the default CSS styles built into the container in html output, where they are embedded as a script tag.
 Note that this means this css is included in the html, but note that if you use mathjax the html will still contain external links to a CDN.
 See [this page](https://devilgate.org/blog/2012/07/02/tip-using-pandoc-to-create-truly-standalone-html-files/) for more details.

-6. Finally, `example.md` should be replaced with your input Markdown file, and `out/example.html` with your output file.
+7. Finally, `example.md` should be replaced with your input Markdown file, and `out/example.html` with your output file.
 Here we use the `out` directory, which is ignored by git.

 ## TODO